-9th Grade Students: 4 days a week, all 9th graders are placed in a Freshman FoCus class with faculty advisor who will create an environment where students get to know each other, questions are answered, and activities are done one time a week with Freshmen FocuS Team Leaders.
-If they receive a D or F during any grading period, they will be placed in ani ntervention class for the next five-week grading period.
+9th Grade Students: 4 days a week, all 9th graders are placed in a Freshman FoCus class with a faculty advisor who will create an environment where students get to know each other, questions are answered, and activities are done on time a week with Freshmen FocuS Team Leaders.
+If they receive a D or F during any grading period, they will be placed in an intervention class for the next five-week grading period.

-10th-11th-12th: These students will be assigned to a tutorial. study hall, or SSR/Enrichment intervention if they had any D's or F's on their previous grade report.
-After the next 5-week grading period these students will remain in an intervention if they continue to earn any D's or F's.
-If they have improved having no D's and F's, they will be rewarded with the extended break for the next grading period.
+10th-11th-12th: These students will be assigned to a tutorial, study hall, or SSR/Enrichment intervention if they had any D's or F's on their previous grade report.
+After the next 5-week grading period, these students will remain in intervention if they continue to earn any D's or F's.
+If they have improved, having no D's and F's, they will be rewarded with an extended break for the next grading period.

-Coyote HOWL's goal is to help students be suCcessful.
+Coyote HOWL's goal is to help students be successful.
 Students must take responsibility for their academic success and strict behavioral expectations will be enforced.
-Students will be expected to arrive on time to their intervention program, be bring work to study, or ready for tutoring in order to SUCCESS achieve maximum Students who choose to act out during their intervention will be removed immediately and placed in a detention room for the remainder of that 24-minute period.
-If this happens, the student will lose their extended lunch on Friday and be placed in a detention room for the 24- minute period If students choose to not attend their assigned intervention programs on a daily basis, they will be assigned a Saturday School unless they have an excused absence for that day.
+Students will be expected to arrive on time for their intervention program, bring work to study, or be ready for tutoring in order to achieve maximum SUCCESS.
+Students who choose to act out during their intervention will be removed immediately and placed in a detention room for the remainder of that 24-minute period.
+If this happens, the student will miss their extended lunch on Friday and be placed in a detention room for a 24- minute period.
+If students choose not to attend their assigned intervention programs on a daily basis, they will be assigned a Saturday School unless they have an excused absence for that day.